ppy/osu-wiki/wiki/Beatmap_Editor/Song_Setup/en.md

 ### Misc.
 Toggles

-- `Widescreen Support`: Remove [sidebars/pillarboxes](https://en.wikipedia.org/wiki/Pillarbox "Wikipedia") from the left and right side of the playfield if the client is using any aspect ratio greater than `4:3`.
+- `Widescreen Support`: Remove [sidebars/pillarboxes](https://en.wikipedia.org/wiki/Pillarbox) from the left and right side of the playfield if the client is using any aspect ratio greater than `4:3`.
 This is typically enabled when using storyboard elements but can be disabled.
 - `Display storyboard in front of combo fire`: An obsolete setting, this can be ignored.
 - `Display epilepsy warning (storyboard has quick strobing)`: Display an epilepsy warning for (quick or any) flashing storyboards in the beatmap.
-- `Letterbox during breaks`: Determine if the beatmap should (or should not) put [letterboxes](https://en.wikipedia.org/wiki/Letterboxing_(filming) "Wikipedia") during breaks in the beatmap.
+- `Letterbox during breaks`: Determine if the beatmap should (or should not) put [letterboxes](https://en.wikipedia.org/wiki/Letterboxing_(filming)) during breaks in the beatmap.
 This is usually enabled by default, but using this option in for osu!mania-specific beatmaps is not allowed.

 ### Skinning